Prebiotics and Probiotics

 - Probiotics are live beneficial bacteria that are naturally created by the process of fermentation in certain foods, or by the addition of probiotics to the diet.

 Garlic, onions and leeks are all excellent prebiotics for us, but as we know, they can be harmful to our pets.
-For this reason, our recipes encourage the addition of boiled cauliflower, celery, kale and asparagus to the homemade food (including the water it is boiled in) as these vegetables are important prebiotics and are beneficial to our dog’s gut health.
+For this reason, our recipes encourage the addition of boiled cauliflower, celery, kale and asparagus to the homemade food as these vegetables are important prebiotics and are beneficial to our dog’s gut health.

 Probiotics play such an important role in gut health and the overall health of not only ourselves, but our pets too.
 The study of the gut microbiome is a fascinating one as actually our bodies (and the bodies of our pets) are made up of more bacteria tiny cells than human cells!